nishith-dubey/Quantiphi-Vibe-Coding-Round/README.md

 5. Pause a subscription and confirm the row turns grey and Monthly Burn decreases.
 6. Resume it and confirm the cost returns.
 7. Refresh the page and confirm the subscriptions and statuses persist.
+8. Try submitting missing or invalid values and confirm validation prevents submission.
+9. Delete a test subscription and confirm the confirmation dialog and row removal.